Guide

 • A host cluster - a single physical Kubernetes cluster connected to the entire pool of physical GPUs, regardless of make or MIG capability.
 This cluster owns all the physical resources.

-• Virtual clusters - lightweight, fully functional Kubernetes control planes running as pods inside the host cluster.
-Each virtual cluster has its own API server, controller manager, RBAC, CRDs, and Helm charts.
-From the tenant's perspective, it looks and behaves like a dedicated Kubernetes cluster.
-But it provisions in seconds, not minutes.
+• Tenant clusters - lightweight, fully functional Kubernetes control planes running as pods inside the host cluster.
+Each tenant cluster has its own API server, controller manager, RBAC, CRDs, and Helm charts.
+From the tenant's perspective, it looks and behaves like a dedicated Kubernetes cluster — with full cluster-admin access and no visibility into neighboring tenants.
+Provisions in seconds.

-vCluster doesn't replace MIG or time-slicing, it's fully compatible with both.
-It also works with GPU workflow platforms like Run:ai, Volcano, and Kubeflow.
-The difference is that vCluster handles the multi-tenancy layer that these tools don't address.
-You get isolated environments for each team or customer, centralized GPU scheduling, and full Kubernetes-native resource management, all on the same physical hardware.
+vCluster doesn't replace MIG or time-slicing — it's fully compatible with both.
+It also works with GPU workflow platforms like Run:ai.
+The difference is that vCluster handles the tenant isolation layer that these tools don't address: each team or customer gets their own isolated control plane, their own RBAC, and their own CRDs — while the underlying GPU fleet is shared, scheduled centrally, and kept at high utilization.

 Real-World Impact: Aussie Broadband